Graphs

 The StaticGraph object contained within the dynamic graph.

-traverse(g::Graph; fun = () -> nothing, order = "any", ID = root_id(g))
+PlantGraphs.traverse — Methodtraverse(g::Graph; fun = () -> nothing, order = "any", ID = root_id(g))

-Iterates over all the nodes in the graph and execute for the function fun on each node
+traverse(g::StaticGraph; fun = () -> nothing, order = "any", ID = root_id(g))Iterates over all the nodes in the graph and execute for the function fun on each node

 Arguments

-• g::Graph or g::StaticGraph: The graph object that will be traversed.
+g::Graphorg::StaticGraph: The graph object that will be traversed.

 Keywords

-• order: Order in which the nodes in the graph will be visited.
-It can be "any" (default), "dfs" (depth-first search) or "bfs" (breadth-first search).
+fun: A function or function-like object defined by the user that will be applied to each node.order: Order in which the nodes in the graph will be visited.
+It can be "any" (default), "dfs" (depth-first search) or "bfs" (breadth-first search).ID: The ID of the node where the traveral should start.
+By default, traversal starts at the root of the graph.

 Details